hackfestca/cnb/README.rst

     | auto-reconnect = 1
     | verbose = 0
     | admins = [<a list of admins (Syntax: email1,...)>]
+    |
+    | muc-domain = <insert muc domain here>

 Running the bot
 -----------------

-It is recommended to start it as a shell script first to see errors if any and then start it as a service
+It is recommended to start it as a shell script first to see any errors and then start it as a service

 To run the bot as a shell script: